kostik-b/metrics-store/README.md

 * Datastore as map can be moved into a separate directory under the directory it is currently in.
 * An option can be added to bind to a particular interface
 * Unit tests for metrics handler can be cleaned up - mocks can be moved to a separate file
+* defaultMaxBodySize constant can be moved to a separate file and then used by both main.go and unit tests for metrics handler